-We chatted with Liz, via phone, about the guitars she uses (one is her “baby”), her deep roots and influences, and the female musicians she’d love to collaborate with.
+We recently saw her perform at Shaky Knees and then chatted with Liz, via phone, about the guitars she uses (one is her “baby”), her deep roots and influences, and the female musicians she’d love to collaborate with.
 Find out more about Liz and her background:

-What guitars do you play live, and what do you play on record, and why?
+What guitars do you play live, and what do you play on the record, and why?

 Then the other one that I use live is a Mule Resonator guitar.
 It’s made by this guy, Matt Eich.
 His company is called Mule Resonator.
 It’s out in Saginaw, Michigan.
 That was a custom made Resonator with a pickup in it so that I can play it live pretty easily.
 Those are the three that I’ll use on stage.

 Then on the records, it’s those.
 Then also I’ve played a Fender Telecaster that I have.
 Just a reissue of a classic ’60s one.
 Then Scott Bomar, the producer who I did my full length, he had some 335s that we used on the record as well.

 You love your guitars, lady!

 I do, I do!

 That’s good!
 Do you have any endorsements with any of them?